 The APPGE is registered with Parliament.
 You can read the official registration on the Parliament website here.

-These are Dame Cheryl Gillan MP, Valerie Vaz MP, Sir David Amess MP & Baroness Hussein-Ece.
+The Officers of the Group are Dame Cheryl Gillan MP, Sir David Amess MP, Andy McDonald MP & Baroness Hussein-Ece.

 Asking your MP to become a member and attend APPGE events is a great way for them to understand epilepsy and support you better.
 Find out how to do this here.